Cody Bellinger Preview, Player Props: Cubs vs. Giants

 Giants Pitching Rankings

-- The Giants' 4.01 team ERA ranks 12th across all MLB pitching staffs.
+- The Giants have a 4.01 team ERA that ranks 11th across all league pitching staffs.

-- The Giants allow the eighth-fewest home runs in baseball (150 total, 1.1 per game).
+- Giants pitchers combine to give up 151 home runs (1.1 per game), the seventh-fewest in baseball.

-- Webb (9-11) is going for his 10th victory when he gets the starting nod for the Giants in his 29th start of the season.
-He has a 3.64 ERA in 180 1/3 innings pitched, with 169 strikeouts.
+- Walker (4-2) takes the mound for the Giants in his 12th start of the season.
+He's put together a 2.16 ERA in 50 2/3 innings pitched, with 61 strikeouts.

-- The right-hander last pitched on Wednesday against the Cincinnati Reds, when he threw six innings, allowing two earned runs while giving up seven hits.
+- His last time out came out of the bullpen on Friday when the right-hander tossed scoreless two-thirds of an inning against the San Diego Padres while giving up two hits.

+- The 27-year-old has a 2.16 ERA and 11 strikeouts per nine innings across 38 games this season, while allowing a batting average of .251 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.